 Lionel Meunier is musician and singer, and founder of Vox Luminis, early music vocal ensemble (2004).
-He is conductor and artistic director for Vox Luminis and ensures its international reputation.
+He is the ensemble’s conductor and artistic director and has brought it international fame.

-Being passionate about music from a very young age, he started his musical education in the city of Clamecy (France) with the trumpet, recorder and solfège.
-Lionel then continued his studies at Institut Supérieur de Musique et de Pédagogie (the Superior Institute of Music and Pedagogy – IMEP) in Namur where he earned his degree in recorder with great distinction.
-He took classes from Tatiana Babut du Marès and Hugo Reyne and masterclasses with Jean Tubéry.
+Harbouring a passion for music since a very young age, he started his musical education in his home town of Clamecy (France) with theory, recorder and trumpet.
+Lionel then continued his studies at IMEP (Institut Supérieur de Musique et de Pédagogie) in Namur where he earned a degree with great distinction for the recorder.
+His teachers included Tatiana Babut du Marès and Hugo Reyne and he attended masterclasses given by Jean Tubéry.

-He then focused his attention on vocal studies with Rita Dams and Peter Kooij at the Royal Conservatory of the Hague (NL).
-At the same time, he started a career as a concert musician; he was soon in great demand as a soloist and he joined prestigious ensembles like Collegium Vocale Ghent (P. Herreweghe), World Youth Choir, Arsys Bourgogne (P. Cao), Amsterdam Baroque Choir (T. Koopmann), the Chamber Choir of Namur, the Favoriti de la Fenice (J. Tubéry), the Soloists of the Chamber Choir of Namur, Cappella Pratensis (S. Bull) and the soloists of the Dutch Bach Vereniging (J. Van Veldhoven).
+He then decided to focus on vocal studies in classes given by Rita Dams and by Peter Kooij at the Royal Conservatory in the Hague (the Netherlands).
+At the same time he began a career as a concert performer and quickly established his reputation as a soloist and joined prestigious ensembles like Collegium Vocale of Gent (Ph.
+Herreweghe), Chœur Mondial des Jeunes, Arsys Bourgogne (P. Cao), Amsterdam Baroque Choir (T. Koopmann), Chœur de Chambre de Namur, Favoriti de la Fenice (J. Tubéry), Solistes du Chœur de Chambre de Namur, Cappella Pratensis (S. Bull) and soloists of the Nederlandse Bach Vereniging (J. Van Veldhoven).

-In 2013, Lionel Meunier was given the title of Namur Person of the Year for Culture.
+In 2013, Lionel Meunier was awarded the title of Namurois de l’Année (Namur Citizen of the Year) for culture.